projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <div align=center><h1>Setting up your Raspberry Pi</h1></div>

+In this workshop, you (the student) will assemble the Raspberry Pi single-board computer and install the nexessary software for the rest of the semester.

+<div align=center><h2>Setting up your Raspberry Pi</h2></div>

 1. First we are going to add the heat sinks to the Raspberry Pi (going forward it will be referred to as the Pi.)

     a.
 As you can see, your Pi comes with 3 heat sinks designed to keep **[INSERT 3 COMPONENTS HEAT SINKS ARE USED ON]** cool.
 The below picture labels where each heat sink belongs on the Pi.